 - Regardless of which safari you go with, give yourself plenty of time to explore the rest of the zoo.
 We only had about 2 hours and could have used another hour to see everything.

-- For the photographers out there, bring a telephoto lens to get some great shots.
+- Bring a telephoto lens (for the photographers) to get some great “wildlife” shots.
 We use a 70-200 for the photos of the animals, and iPhones for the ones of us in it.

 - Bring binoculars if you have them in case the animals are further away.

-- Don’t forget your sunscreen so you can reapply every 2 hours.
+- Don’t forget to pack your sunscreen.
+You need to reapply every 2 hours.

 Best Places to Stay